rsmuc/antispambox/README.md

 * I prefer Python instead of Bash scripts
 * I made several modifications (see Features) and not all of the modifications would be compatible to the ideas of IMAPScan
+* I integrated push support
+* ...

+### Why not ISBG only?

+ISBG is only supporting spamassassin as backend.
+Spamassassin is a very effective, but not very efficient SPAM filter.
+At home I'm running the docker container on a very small embedded PC with an Atom CPU.
+On my smartphone I'm using K9Mail with push support.
+So it is very important that the scanning for SPAM is very fast.
+With spamassassin it takes too long to filter the mails, so SPAM mails are shown on my smartphone before they are filterd out.
+The solution: rspamd.

+But rspamd is not supported by ISBG and will not be supported to keep ISBG maintainable.
+So I forked ISBG and created IRSD.

+Antispambox integrated both.

-### Why not ISBG?
+### Why not IRSD only?

-I made some modifications to ISBG and the push requests are still pending.
-In Antispambox currently my own fork of ISBG is used:

-* I did not like that in ISBG every mail is processed twice by spamassassin.
-* I wanted to have a report for every scanned email.
+rspamd scans the mails on my machine very fast and efficient but the detection rate is not as good for me as spamassassin.

 ### Features

-* Integrated a report for all HAM mails.
-Reachable via lighttpd e.g.: http://192.168.1.23:8000/mailreport.txt
+* Integration of ISBG (spamassassin)
+* Integration of IRSD (rspamd)
 * Integrated PUSH / IMAP IDLE support
 * integrated geo database and filters for it
 * focused on encrypted emails (header analysis only)
-* **custom spamassassin rules for Germany and header analysis (my mails are prefiltered by mailbox.org - this container is only focused to the SPAM the MBO filter does not catch)**
+* **custom spamassassin rules for Germany and header analysis (my mails are prefiltered by mailbox.org - this container is only focused to the SPAM the MBO filter does not catch) - so the rules may not match your requirements**
-* account settings and bayes database is persistent
-* latest isbg + patched version
-* Small footprint
+* In future: Webinterface to configure everything
+* In future: Configure the rspamd webinterface
+* In future: Support multiple IMAP accounts within one container

 ## Using the container

 ### building the container

 * ```docker build -f Dockerfile -t antispambox . --no-cache```

 ### starting the container

 * ```sudo docker volume create bayesdb```
 * ```sudo docker volume create accounts```
-* ```sudo docker run -d --name antispambox -v bayesdb:/var/spamassassin/bayesdb -v accounts:/root/accounts -p 8000:80 antispambox```
+* ```sudo docker run -d --name antispambox -v bayesdb:/var/spamassassin/bayesdb -v accounts:/root/accounts antispambox```

 ### configure the container

-* if available copy a backup of your bayes_database to the container and use sa-learn --restore
-* configure the account at /root/accounts
-* reboot the container
+* **TODO**

 ## TODOs

-* don't use tabs in configuration file. maybe switch to json or xml
-* Move custom rules to own channel or seperate from users_conf(https://wiki.apache.org/spamassassin/PublishingRuleUpdates)
-* don't save the password in text file
-* fix logging of startup.py
-* get rid of python2
+* see features
+* PEP8 & static code analysis

 ## License

 MIT

 see license text